Dogo Argentino

 The Dogo Argentino (plural Dogos Argentinos) is an Argentine breed of large dog of mastiff type.
-It was bred in the early twentieth century in Córdoba in central Argentina, primarily for dog-fighting, but also for hunting large game such as peccaries,pumas and wild boar.
-The foundation stock included a fighting dog of bulldog type, a Bull Terrier and a Mastín del Pirineo.
+It was bred in the early twentieth century in Córdoba in central Argentina, primarily for hunting large game such as peccaries, wild boar, and pumas.
+The foundation stock included the now extinct Córdoba fighting dog, a fighting dog of bulldog type, a Bull Terrier and a Mastín del Pirineo.

 History

-In the 1920s Antonio Nores Martinez, a young student of Córdoba in central Argentina, set out to create a new breed of fighting dog.
+In the 1920s Antonio Nores Martinez, a young student of Córdoba in central Argentina, set out with his brother Augustin Nores Martinez to create a new breed of big game hunting dog, especially wild boar.
 He wanted it to have the fighting qualities of the Old Cordoba Fighting Dog, but with greater size and strength.
 He started with a Bull Terrier bitch with considerable fighting ability, which he bred to a spotted fighting dog of bulldog type.
 He selected and inter-bred their offspring, selecting for white coat colour and rejecting any animal that was retrognathous (undershot).
-In the eighth generation he introduced a Mastín del Pirineo bitch; by the twelfth generation his dogs were breeding true.
+In the eighth generation he introduced a Pyrenean mastiff bitch; by the twelfth generation his dogs were breeding true.
 They became well known for their success in the ring.
-Nores Martinez later introduced crosses with a variety of other dogs including the Irish Wolfhound.
+Nores Martinez later introduced crosses with a variety of other dogs including the Irish Wolfhound, Boxer, Great Dane, Bull Terrier, Dogue de Bordeaux, and Spanish Mastiff.

 In 1947 he presented his breed to the Club de Cazadores ('hunter's club') of Buenos Aires; in 1948 a breed standard was published in the magazine Diana.
+Antonio Nores Martinez was murdered in 1956; however Augustin, now an international ambassador, would continue to promote the Dogo during his travels.

 The Dogo was definitively accepted by the Fédération Cynologique Internationale in 1973.

 Characteristics

 The Dogo Argentino is a large dog: weights for dogs are some 40–45 kg, for bitches slightly less; heights at the withers are in the range 60–65 cm for bitches and 60–68 cm for dogs.
 The length of the body is slightly greater than the height at the withers, up to a maximum of one tenth more.

 The coat is short and always white.
 A single black or dark-coloured spot on the head is tolerated as long as it is no larger than one tenth of the size of the head.
 The muzzle is of about the same length as the skull.

-Temperament

-Dogos Argentinos are big-game hunters and are also trained for search and rescue, police assistance, service dogs, guide for the blind, competitive obedience, Schutzhund, and military work.

-The Dogo Argentino is a hunter of great courage and endurance, and will work individually or in packs.
-It has also successfully been used in police protection work.
-An unsteady temperament is a serious fault. {UKC Breed Standard} The Dogo Argentino has a life expectancy of 10 to 12 years.

-Health

-As in the Dalmatian, white Boxer, and white Bull Terrier, the Dogo Argentino may experience pigment-related deafness.
-There is possibility of an approximate 10% deafness rate overall with some dogs afflicted uniaurally (one deaf ear) and some binaurally (deaf in both ears).
-Studies have shown that the incidence of deafness is drastically reduced when the only breeding stock used is that with bilaterally normal hearing.